Curved Page Divider

 Since no other family cared for her, she'll now enter the foster system.
 Her new foster family will provide care for a little girl with PTSD and any other mental illness that may be diagnosed.

-Post-Traumatic Stress Disorder (PTSD) in Young Children
+What is Post-Traumatic Stress Disorder (PTSD) in Young Children

 Experts report that preschool children diagnosed with PTSD demonstrate impaired functioning.
 This is evident in many aspects of their lives.

-These impairments and symptoms remain stable long term.
+These impairments and symptoms remain stable in the long term.
 The very young child doesn't just "get over" PTSD.
-Complex post-traumatic stress disorders take time to heal especially following repeated trauma that many kids in social services care have been through, from verbal abuse to physical abuse and being removed from their biological family.
+Complex post-traumatic stress disorders take time to heal, especially following repeated trauma that many kids in social services care have been through, from verbal abuse to physical abuse and being removed from their biological family.
 Still, we all try very hard to care for the child's welfare while they start to heal.

 Causes of Early Childhood PTSD